The Rules are Changing. Are You Ready?

 We navigated the implementations and challenges of that need to be addressed by all the latest legislation and National Planning Policy Framework changes.

-Together we will address topics such as recruiting and retaining skilled planning staff, the impact of the Levelling Up and Regeneration Act on plan-making, producing local plans within limited timescales, and approaches to enforcement amidst resource constraints.
+Covering recruiting and retaining skilled planners, the impact of the Levelling Up and Regeneration Act, meeting tight local plan deadlines, and managing enforcement within resource constraints.

 A NOTE FROM THE EDITOR